Skip to main content

 • Exported Data Includes: User, team, date, customer info, rating, comments, and a link to the conversation.

 • Analyst's Angle: The numeric score tells you what the customer felt, but the comments tell you why.
 Regularly review written feedback to identify specific agent behaviors to praise or process frictions to eliminate.
+Also, if you cross-reference CSAT scores with Completion Times, this helps identify if agents with the fastest times are achieving high satisfaction (efficiency) or low satisfaction (rushing customers)

-Chatbot Relationship with Automations
+6. Chatbot Relationship with Automations

 It is essential to understand the relationship between the chatbot and other automations (like Cart Abandonment).